Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Singular value decomposition (SVD)

 However, there is one more consideration: the usual SVD algorithm assumes the Euclidean scalar product.
-We see that when working with the real GW strain data, including CBC signals, blips, and tomte glitches, the scalar product includes the inverse of PSD as a weight.
+We see that when working with the real GW strain data, including CBC signals and different classes of glitches, the scalar product includes the inverse of PSD as a weight.
 So, we perform SVD on the whitened strain data.